-This “The Yellow Wallpaper” short summary covers all 12 journal entries that comprise the book.
-Written from the perspective of the narrator as she describes her confinement to a room at the top of a summer house and her slow obsession with the yellow paper that drives her to madness.
-The book is considered one of the first works of early American feminist literature and shows the attitude towards women’s mental health in the late 19th century.
+If you are tasked with writing an essay or a paper on "The Yellow Wallpaper," you may need to delve deeper into the themes and motifs of the story.
+The book is told from the perspective of the narrator as she describes her confinement to a room at the top of a summer house and her gradual obsession with the yellow wallpaper that ultimately drives her to madness.
+This literary work is considered one of the first works of early American feminist literature and provides insights into the attitudes towards women's mental health in the late 19th century.

 “The Yellow Wallpaper” Plot Overview